pmiklos/docker-byteball-testnet/README.md

 $ docker run -it --rm -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix -u root obyte-testnet-wallet /bin/bash
 ```

-The wallet is installed in the home of the `byteball` user in the `/home/byteball/obyte-gui-wallet` folder.
-You can easily switch to that user with `su - byteball`.
+The wallet is installed in the home of the `obyte` user in the `/home/obyte/obyte-gui-wallet` folder.
+You can easily switch to that user with `su - obyte`.